AitorRM/java-websockets-minimal-chatroom/README.md

-# java-websockets-minimal-chatroom
+# Java Websockets Minimal Chatroom

-Minimum code to create a java chat with websockets
+Maven project with minimum code to create a java chat with websockets

+You can see more details on my blog (in Spanish): http://aitorrm.github.io